Too Loud, Too Bright, Too Sticky!

 Most children won’t outgrow SPD, but the symptoms can be managed with appropriate treatment.
 My daughter’s symptoms are barely noticeable these days.
 She handles noisy outings by wearing large headphones.
 She either listens to music on her iPod or simply blocks out the noise.
 Her meltdowns are rare, and our relationship has improved beyond words.
 She is much happier and calmer than ever before.
 I am, too.

-Common SPD Triggers
+Common Triggers for Sensory Overload

 - Hair brushing